 This tiered and structured approach provides a comprehensive risk management framework designed to protect shareholder interests.
-For example, given its emergence as a threat, the Board employs comprehensive oversight of the risks associated with cybersecurity and the physical security of our assets, with the topic addressed at the Board level, as well as at the ONES and Audit Committees throughout the year.
+For example, the Board employs comprehensive oversight of the risks associated with cybersecurity and the physical security of our assets, with information security matters being discussed at each regular board meeting as well as at the Operations, Nuclear, Environmental and Safety ("ONES") and Audit Committees throughout the year.
 While the ONES Committee has primary committee responsibility for this topic due to the operational issues involved, the Board has determined that the topic is of sufficient importance to warrant this comprehensive oversight approach.
 Likewise, given the importance of employee and public safety in our industry, the Board is regularly briefed on our approach to safety.
 Augmenting such oversight efforts, the Board conducts annual drills to practice its response in a possible emergency situation to ensure it is well prepared and positioned to perform in a possible crisis.